Feyerabend/vm/ps/README.md

 (https://en.wikipedia.org/wiki/Raster_image_processor).
 Finding out how to draw a line, it calculates where to draw the dot next looping through all the possible dots of the vector line.
+A vector graphics display or a graphics plotter would on the other hand, would probably be an easier conversion.

 ### psmaker